Star-Bank-Project/ie-bank-infra-2024/docs/index.md

 Fixed missing Dockerfiles and resolved registry authentication failures by retrieving credentials from Azure Key Vault.

+#### Test/behavior driven development strategy

+The Test/Behavior Driven Development (TDD) strategy implemented emphasizes building robust and reliable software by designing tests derived directly from user stories and acceptance criteria.
+The strategy, as documented in the Design Document, focuses on creating automated unit and functional tests that validate core backend functionalities, ensuring alignment with defined business logic.

+The designed tests cover key aspects of the backend API:

+Functional Tests: Verify critical user-facing functionalities, such as fetching account details (test_get_accounts) and creating new accounts (test_create_account).
+Additionally, edge cases like invalid routes are tested using cases like test_dummy_wrong_path to ensure the API gracefully handles errors.
+Unit Tests: Test core backend logic, such as database model operations, exemplified by test_create_account in the test_model.py file, ensuring backend stability at the data layer.
+The tests were executed using Pytest, generating a detailed test coverage report.
+The coverage breakdown reveals the focus on functional robustness and highlights areas for potential improvement, such as the routes.py file, which currently has partial test coverage.
+This aligns with the iterative nature of TDD, prioritizing test implementation for high-impact code paths first.

+This approach is directly tied to user stories such as "As a user, I want to create an account so that I can use the banking services" and "As a user, I want to view my account details to track my finances."
+By designing and executing tests based on these stories, the development team ensured that the implemented functionalities met user requirements while maintaining a high standard of quality.

 ### Use Cases and Sequential Model Design

 Must include for each use case